 Success of the cervical cerclage procedure is defined as a pregnancy that lasts until term or close to term.

-Cerclage has helped some high-risk pregnancies last longer.
-But it also has risks—it can cause infection or miscarriage.
-For women who have had a preterm birth because the cervix did not stay closed, cervical cerclage may prevent another preterm birth.footnote 1
+Cerclage can help some high-risk pregnancies last longer.
+For people who have had a preterm birth because the cervix did not stay closed, cervical cerclage may help prevent another preterm birth.

 Current as of: